 VISIT THE AMYNTAS ROCK TOMBS

 Chiseled into the flattened sides of a craggy mountain, the Amyntas Rock Tombs oversee the city of Fethiye.
-Once at the center of the ancient city of Telmessos, they are one of the few remaining symbols from Lycia.
+Once at the center of the ancient city of Telmessos, they’re one of the few remaining symbols from former Lycia.

-There is almost no way to visit the city center without laying eyes on the fascinating structures.
+There’s almost no way to visit the city center without laying eyes on these fascinating structures.
 Reminiscent of historic construction such as Petra in Jordan, the tombs are easily accessible and quickly explored.

 While the tombs are visible from outside the gates, there are reasons to pay the small entry fee into the ruins.
 Getting up close and personal with the rock tombs in this region of Turkey is a tall task.
 Many, such as those in Dalyan, are difficult to reach.
 You’ll also have a spectacular field of vision of Fethiye Bay, especially if you come at sunset.

-Don’t forget to keep an eye out around town too, historical cisterns and ancient tombs are scattered about.
+Don’t forget to keep an eye out around town, too; historical cisterns and ancient tombs are scattered all about.
 They appear between buildings, in parks, and along the rocks behind the castle.

 WANDER THE STREETS OF OLD TOWN FETHIYE